Growing of vegetables and melons, roots and tubers — Strategic Scorecard

 View RP04 attribute details

-Increasing Procedural Complexity.
-The industry is heavily gated by Sanitary and Phytosanitary (SPS) measures, which have evolved into a significant structural barrier.
-Producers must increasingly align cultivation methods with stringent, non-harmonized global standards, such as the EU's Maximum Residue Levels (MRL) for pesticides.
+Technical Adaptation (TBT/SPS).
+The industry is heavily gated by Sanitary and Phytosanitary (SPS) measures, which necessitate specific modifications to production processes.
+Producers must increasingly align cultivation methods and chemical formulations with stringent, non-harmonized global standards, such as the EU's Maximum Residue Levels (MRL) for pesticides.

-• Compliance Burden: Compliance costs now account for approximately 10-15% of operational overhead for export-oriented vegetable producers.
+• Compliance Burden: Compliance costs now account for approximately 10-15% of operational overhead for export-oriented vegetable producers due to the need for chemical and procedural adjustments.

 View RP05 attribute details